 - 2 (400g) Cans Plum Tomatoes (decanted and lightly crushed with your hands so no large pieces remain)

-- Place the chopped onions, carrots, celery and garlic in a blender and pulse until the vegetable pieces are much finer.
-Remove the mixture reserve in a bowl for later.
+- Place the 3 chopped onions, 2 carrots, 2 sticks of celery and 2 cloves of garlic in a blender and pulse until the vegetable pieces are much finer.

 - Heat 2 tablespoons of the olive oil in a deep pan over a low heat and add the onions, carrots, celery, garlic mixture.
 Cover with a lid and sweat the vegetables for about 10 minutes.

-- Finely chop your parsley and serve the bolognese generously heaped over your pasta and topped with the chopped parsley and some nutritional yeast.
+- Serve the bolognese generously heaped over your pasta and topped with chopped parsley and some nutritional yeast.